Joseph-Jean-Baptiste Gosselin

 Joseph-Jean-Baptiste Gosselin (November 22, 1848 – May 16, 1929) was a merchant and political figure in Quebec.
 He represented Missisquoi in the Legislative Assembly of Quebec from 1900 to 1919 as a Liberal.

 He was born in Saint-Athanase, Canada East, the son of François Gosselin and Onésime Nadeau.
 Gosselin married Rose-de-Lima Gauthier in 1878.
 In 1886, he established a general store at Notre-Dame-de-Stanbridge.
-He also operated a spinning mill and was involved in the export of hay.
+He also ran a spinning mill and took part in hay exports.
 Gosselin was president of the school board and served as mayor of Notre-Dame-de-Stanbridge.
-In 1919, he was named to the Legislative Council of Quebec for Bedford division.
+In 1919, he was named to the Legislative Council of Quebec for the Bedford division.
 Gosselin died in office in Notre-Dame-de-Stanbridge at the age of 80.

-His brother François also served in the Quebec assembly.
+His brother, François also served in the Quebec assembly.